-13. How does the School involve other bodies, including health and social care bodies, local authority support services and voluntary sector organisations, in meeting children and young people's SEN and supporting their families?
+13. How does the School involve other bodies, including health and social care bodies, local authority support services and voluntary sector organisations, in meeting children and young people's SEND and supporting their families?

-We have strong links with a range of education, health and social care The professionals who can support the process of assessment, target-setting and ensuring that the needs of children with SEND are appropriately met. and This includes working with: - Local Enhanced Mainstream Schools for Moderate Learning Difficulties and Communication & interaction and the the Speech and Language service.
-All services come into school to help and advise on a regular basis. needs you will be informed and asked to give Sketchley.
+We have strong links with a range of education, health and social care, the professionals who can support the process of assessment, target-setting and ensuring that the needs of children with SEND are appropriately met.
+This includes working with: - Local Hubs for Moderate Learning Difficulties, Communication & interaction and the Speech and Language service.
+All services come into school to help and advise on a regular basis.

-Local Authority offers a range of specialist support and outreach services, including educational psychologists and local enhanced mainstream schools, to help schools to deliver appropriate support interventions, Other specialists such as speech and language therapists can also support schools in this.
-If the school feels that involvement of another agency will help them to meet your child's your consent.
-Our school Educational Psychologist is Stacey
+Local Authority offers a range of specialist support and outreach services, including educational psychologists and local enhanced mainstream schools, to help schools deliver appropriate support interventions.
+Other specialists such as speech and language therapists can also support schools.

-14. What are the arrangements for handling complaints from parents of children with SEN about the provision made at the school.
+14. What are the arrangements for handling complaints from parents of children with SEND about the provision made at the school?

-The designated governor for SEN is Mrs Louise Wyatt.
+The designated governor for SEND is Mrs Louise Wyatt.

-A leaflet explaining the complaints procedure is available on our website http://huntonarrathorne.nyorks.sch.uk/data/documents/March_16_Leaflet_for_Complainants.pdf A copy of our complaints Policy is also available on the website http://huntonarrathorne.nyorks.sch.uk/data/documents/March_16_NYCC_General_Complaints_Proc edure.pdf There must be a designated governor for SEN in the school and complaints about SEN should follow the general complaints procedure.
-It is always best to approach the teacher or the Headteacher first, to see if your concerns can be immediately addressed.
+A leaflet explaining the complaints procedure is available in the policies section on our website www.huntonarrathorne.n-yorks.sch.uk

+There must be a designated governor for SEND in the school and complaints about SEND should follow the general complaints procedure.
+It is always best to approach the teacher or the Head teacher first, to see if your concerns can be immediately addressed.
 If you still feel that your view has not been listened to or answered to your satisfaction you can make a formal complaint by writing to the chair of governors at the school.